Carrageenans for innovative textures

 Cargill offers one of the widest ranges of commercially available carrageenans, employing proven production processes and using a large variety of different types of red seaweeds (Rhodophyceae) from the Gigartinales group.

-The main varieties of seaweed used are:
+Cargill sources red seaweed from four different continents.
+The main varieties used are:

 Together with Cargill's recognized formulation expertise, this enables the formulation of commercial carrageenan products tailored to very specific needs in different applications.